ADVENTURES IN FIGHTWEAR

 Life went on.
 Other things happened as they do.
 I graduated.
 I was free of the moniker.
 Years pass.
 Things happen, as they do.
 Vague comments are made from time to time.
 Confrontations.
 Life goes on.

 Now, it doesn't help that I was born on "The Day of the Battler".
 It doesn't help that my secondary birth-name by which my family insists on calling me is derived from that of the Roman "god of war".
 It doesn't help that my clan name is that of what can at best be described as a war-clan.
 (If you're in my clan and one of my kindred you will know what I'm talking about.)
-It doesn't help that I have a short fuse.
-That, and a whole host of other factors doesn't help but put me where I've always been, on the warpath.
+It really doesn't help that I have an extremely short fuse, just like all my clansmen.
+That, and a whole host of other factors doesn't help but put me where I've always been, on the WARPATH.
 Fighting.
+Battling.
+Struggling.
 Constantly.
 My curse, my cross, my Gravitas.

 Mean what you say and say what you mean.
 Let your word be your bond.
 Mine is Aggro.
 I am what I am.
 In the end I'm just a nice guy who doesn't take shit.
 You do you, I'll do me.